 America's Favorite Family

 - The Running Gag of Homer strangling Bart was yet another one of the many subversions of traditional sitcoms of the period, as Homer's knee-jerk response of strangling his son for troublemaking came off as a shocking and hilarious demonstration of Homer's character.
-As time as gone on, however, the joke stopped being shocking (Peter Griffin on a good day still makes Homer look like a saint by comparison) and the realistic method of attack combined with advancements in studies on the effect of physical abuse on children makes the joke more uncomfortable than anything else.
+As time has gone on, however, the joke stopped being shocking (Peter Griffin on a good day still makes Homer look like a saint by comparison) and the realistic method of attack combined with advancements in studies on the effect of physical abuse on children makes the joke more uncomfortable than anything else.
 Like many things, the show did an episode discussing this, but completely missed the point when it came to actually addressing it, creating a massive Family-Unfriendly Aesop that implied such treatment was required to prevent Bart from going too far, and then going back to doing it as soon as the episode finished.

 - The family TV in their living room was an old rabbit-ears CRT television until the late 2000s.
 In the 60s-80s, families often had only one TV, due to how big and expensive they were, and kept them for long periods of time.
-During the 90s and 00s, however, most Americans got cable/satellite (often with DVR), the price of TVs themselves plummeted, and bulky, standard-definition CRT televisions were almost completely phased out in favor of much lighter, flat-screen high-definition TV.
+During the 90s and 00s, however, most Americans got cable/satellite (often with DVR), the price of TVs themselves plummeted, and in 2005-2006, bulky, standard-definition CRT televisions were almost completely phased out in favor of much lighter, flat-screen high-definition TV.
 As of the present day, not one factory on Earth manufactures cathode ray tubes, and the CRT TV is essentially an extinct, worthless product that even charities refuse note .
 In 2009, the Simpsons living room television was finally upgraded to a modern HD flat-screen (to symbolize the show itself moving to HD), although in some scenes, it goes back to the original design.

 - Homer still working outside the safety room at the Power Plant in the opening theme may be this.
 Although zigzagged, Homer has since been shown the main role of working as the "Nuclear Safety Inspector" for the most part with the openings appearing with the same depiction of him mostly working as the other employees work.